The 5 Best Halong Bay Cruises [2026 Reviews]

 • Duration: 2 days

-• Includes: Overnight accommodation, English speaking guide, air-conditioned vehicle, sunset party, cooking class, bottled water, meals
+• Includes: Overnight accommodation, English speaking guide, entrance and sightseeing fees, sunset party, cooking class, bottled water, meals

 Perhaps the idea of a bay cruise sounds wonderful, but you’d like to go all-in and really explore the area more in-depth.
 If that sounds like fun to you, check out the Halong Bay Cruise 2 Days 1 Night tour.
 For what you receive, the price can’t be beat, and the quality is consistently high.